sph-mn/sph-db/other/documentation/considerations.md

     * sph-db gives access to data without copying
     * direct lmdb btree access support. custom key-value btrees can be added to the environment
     * no junction tables with specific layout, naming and indices need to be managed
-    * automatic deletion of dependent relations when deleting nodes instead of first having to create triggers
+    * automatic deletion of dependent relations when deleting records instead of first having to create triggers
-* graph databases
+* relation databases
-  * graph databases typically store relations in an adjacency list, which tends to be efficient for traversing long paths from node to node. but adjacency lists alone arent particularly well suited for frequent random access to nodes as if they are records or finding all relations a node is in. sph-db uses b+trees instead because its focus is on mapping data to identifiers (random access) and filtering on the set of all relations (optimised for queries such as "is x related to y" and "which nodes are adjacent to x" but not optimised for long path traversals)
+  * relation databases typically store relations in an adjacency list, which tends to be efficient for traversing long paths from record to record. but adjacency lists alone arent particularly well suited for frequent random access to records as if they are records or finding all relations a record is in. sph-db uses b+trees instead because its focus is on mapping data to identifiers (random access) and filtering on the set of all relations (optimised for queries such as "is x related to y" and "which records are adjacent to x" but not optimised for long path traversals)
 * relational databases
   * for relations between various types, the type has to be carried anyway with ids
   * one btree for each table because space saving. acts like a prefix to a data collection